egrwgre/y2jb-updater/README.md

     python3 payload_sender.py <PS5_IP> <PS5_PORT> payloads/y2jb_updater.js
     ```

-3. **Restart the Youtube APP:**
+3. **Reopen the Youtube APP:**
-    Just restart the app, and it will have the updated files.
+    If all files are updated successfully, the app will automatically close.
+Next time you open, it will use the files that you sent.